RobertsLab/project-gigas-conditioning/planning/summer-2024-outplanting.md

 - 32 bags total on 8 racks (4 bags per rack)
 - Temperature loggers: Deploy n=5-8 with bags in representative areas

+# Next steps

+1. Perform lab survivorship testing from Efforts B, D, and E with leftover/small samples
+2. Take samples for RNA/DNA/frozen for any assays we might want to run on these groups for mechanistic work